caseyjackmiles/point-plotter/README.md

 - [x] Function to check status of MVar for user input
 - [x] Data types for simple-parse polynomial expressions
 - [x] Function to prompt for user equation
+- [ ] Display values of lines on plot
 - [ ] Break into server/client threads
 - [ ] Data type and parser for better representation of polynomials
 - [ ] ~~ Applicative/Monadic point, as in class example~~